Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Low-frequency response

 \section{Low-frequency response}

-The long-wavelength approximation (LWA) holds for frequencies $f\ll cL^{-1}=0.12\, \rm{Hz}$, where the GW wavelength matches the LISA arm length.
+The long-wavelength approximation (LWA) holds for frequencies $f\ll cL^{-1}=0.12\, \rm{Hz}$, where the GW wavelength $\lambda_{GW}$ matches the LISA armlength.
 However, as pointed out in \cite{PhysRevD.103.083011}, deviations from this approximation start to be significant at much lower frequencies.
-This is because evaluating quantities at delayed light-travel times result in terms with phase factors $e^{-2i\pi f L/c}$ in the Fourier domain, which can only be ignored if \mbox{$2\pi f L/c \ll 1$}, that is, for frequencies \mbox{$f\ll c/(2\pi L)=0.019\,\rm{Hz}$} \cite{Marsat:2018oam} (dotted vertical line in Fig.~\ref{fig:aet_psds}).
+This is because evaluating quantities at delayed light-travel times results in terms with phase factors $e^{-2i\pi f L/c}$ in the Fourier domain, which can only be ignored if \mbox{$2\pi f L/c \ll 1$}, that is, for frequencies \mbox{$f\ll c/(2\pi L)=0.019\,\rm{Hz}$} \cite{Marsat:2018oam} (dotted vertical line in Fig.~\ref{fig:aet_psds}).
 This corresponds to $\lambda_{GW}=2\pi L$ and timescales smaller than \mbox{$1/0.019 \,\rm{s} \sim50\,\rm{s}$} can be safely ignored.
-Therefore, retarded time quantities can be approximated as non-retarded quantities through expansions in powers of $L_l/c\sim 8\,\rm{s}$; for example, $H_l(t-L_l/c) \approx H_l(t) - (L_l/c)\dot{H}_l(t)$, where the dot indicates the time derivative.
+Therefore, retarded time quantities can be approximated as non-retarded quantities through expansions in powers of $L_l/c\sim 8\,\rm{s}$; for example, $H_l(t-L_l/c) \approx H_l(t) - (L_l/c)\dot{H}_l(t)$, where the dot indicates a time derivative.

 From Eq.~\eqref{eq:yslr}, calculating $y_{slr}$ requires the evaluation of $H_l$ at the retarded times $\delta_s$ and $\delta_r$.
 The magnitude of these delays is however larger than $\sim 50\,\rm{s}$, since they take into account the light travel time between the SSB and the constellation ($\sim 8 \, \rm{min}$).
-To be able to expand $H_l$ in Eq.~\eqref{eq:yslr} we focus on lower frequencies such that $f\ll c/(2\pi \|\mathbf{R}_{s,r}\|)= 3.2\times 10^{-4}\,\rm{Hz}$ (dash-dotted vertical line in Fig.~\ref{fig:aet_psds}), where $\|\mathbf{R}_{s,r}\|\approx 1 \, \rm{UA}$.
+To be able to expand $H_l$ in Eq.~\eqref{eq:yslr} we focus on lower frequencies such that $f\ll c/(2\pi \|\mathbf{R}_{s,r}\|)= 3.2\times 10^{-4}\,\rm{Hz}$ (dash-dotted vertical line in Fig.~\ref{fig:aet_psds}), where $\|\mathbf{R}_{s,r}\|\approx 1 \, \rm{AU}$.
 Within this frequency range, timescales smaller than $1/(3.2\times 10^{-4})\,\rm{s}\sim 52\,\rm{min}$ can be neglected and retarded time quantities can be expanded in powers of $L_l/c$, $\|\mathbf{R}_{s,r}\|/c$ or a combination of both.

 Motivated by the accuracy of central finite differences we expand $H_l(t-\delta_s)$ and $H_l(t-\delta_r)$, in the numerator of Eq.~\eqref{eq:yslr}, around the middle point $t - (\delta_s + \delta_r)/2$.
 Following this procedure, and combining Eq.~\eqref{eq:yslr} with Eq.~\eqref{eq:H}, the links $y_{slr}$ are, at leading order, a combination of strain derivatives: